BlueBrain/Brion/README.md

 is a set of higher level classes that wrap low level data objects with a use-case oriented API.

+A python package to access the library can also be built and installed with pip.
+The package is available in PyPi as well, under the name "brion".
+Please, note that the python package **requires the user to have the python development package installed on their system**.

 ### IO library

 This is the core library provided by Brion.
 It includes classes for reading